NoStackApp/ns-cli/resources/Documentation/NFSlanguage.md

 resetStack
 ```
 Resets a stack by removing everything in it.
 The moderator remains.
-  Warning: currently this also removes all of the users.
+  Warning: currently this also removes all of the users except the moderator and all of the data.
 A version is planned that will allow you to choose whether to retain the users, and/or the data.

 ```
 newUserClass <class>